philipegabriel12/discord-bot-lambda-main/README.md

 # Discord Bot on AWS Lambda

-This repo is an example of how to run a Discord bot on AWS Lambda.
-It uses [Discord Interactions Endpoint](https://discord.com/developers/docs/interactions/application-commands).

 The app is built with [Flask](https://flask.palletsprojects.com/) to create a HTTP server.
 The server is hosted on AWS Lambda Docker Container using [AWS CDK](https://aws.amazon.com/cdk/).